billylin609/URC_2025_Jeston_Host/README.md

 This is the project for URC 2025 season code for the jetson host.

 This project will only contains codes that is linked with hardware.

+Create a branch under this branch to dispatch hotfix, naming under release/hotfix-name